-At the beginning of the drive to Katharine Hepburn’s estate in Old Saybrook, Connecticut, a hand-painted sign politely requested potential lookiloos to “Please Go Away.”
+At the beginning of the drive to Katharine Hepburn’s property in Old Saybrook, Connecticut, she famously posted a hand-painted sign politely requesting potential lookiloos to “Please Go Away.”
 If that wasn’t enough to convince them, a “Keep Out” sign was tacked below it.
-Gotta love it–especially when she posed next to them with flowers and a big grin on her face.
+Gotta love it, especially when she posed next to them with flowers and a big grin on her face.

-The film legend died at the age of 96 in 2003; her home sold a year later to Barbara and Frank Sciame for $6 million.
+The film legend died at the age of 96 in 2003; her house sold a year later to Barbara and Frank Sciame for $6 million.
 They renovated it and just put it back on the market for $28m.
-Here’s how the house looked then:
+Here’s how it looked then:

 And here’s how the house looks today, after extensive renovations:

 The waterfront estate had been in the Hepburn family since 1913.
 The house was built in the late ’30s and Katharine did little to update it over the years.
 Here’s the front of the house, facing the drive: